Comparison

 - Document your current model providers and custom configurations in Roo Code.

-- Test your most important workflows in Vyre's web environment.
+- Test your most important workflows in Vyre's desktop environment.

 - Evaluate Vyre's AI provider options against your current setup.